codeMasterHacker/embeddedSystems_Project/README.md

 Pressing and holding the 9 key will cycle through the letters: X, Y, Z

-Pressing and holding the * key will cycle through the characters: '.' , '!' , '?' , ','
+Pressing and holding the * key will cycle through the characters: period , exclamation mark , question mark , comma

-Pressing and holding the # key will cycle through the characters: ' ' , '\'' , '&' , '$'
+Pressing and holding the # key will cycle through the characters: space , apostrophe , ampersand , dollar sign